-1 [Secretary of State] for filing a statement of cancellation.
-2 (d) Subject to subsection (b), if any provision of an operating agreement is inconsistent with the filed and effective articles of organization or with a filed and effective 3 4 statement of authority, termination, or change, or filed articles of domestication, conversion, or 5 merger: 6 (1) the operating agreement prevails as to members and transferees; and 7 (2) the filed and effective articles or statement prevail as to persons, other 8 than members and transferees, that reasonably rely to their detriment on the filed and effective 9 record.
-10 Reporters' Notes 11 12 Issues to be considered: whether the proposed addition to subsection (b) should be 13 retained; whether to adopt a revised version of subsection (d), as suggested below; whether 14 subsection (d) should take into account that provisions of the articles could be evidence of the 15 contents of the operating agreement; whether subsection (c)'s provision for a statement of cancellation should provide a fallback rule, in case the person that signed the articles of 16 incorporation is incapacitated and therefore unable to sign a statement of cancellation; whether 17 18 the Committee should re-visit its early, tentative decision that subsection (a)(3) is properly 19 phrased 20 21 Subsection (a)(3) - This provision does not reflect a default rule.
-That is, a person seeking to form a limited liability company must make an affirmative choice between member-22 23 management and manager-management.
-The articles will be rejected as non-conforming unless 24 they specify the choice.
-The Drafting Committee has determined that this approach is 25 appropriate, even though many LLC statutes (including ULLCA) typically default to member-26 management.
-27 28 Subsection (b)(1) - This provision is new, added by the reporters because a person 29 searching the public records for statements of authority might not also search the articles.
-(The part of an LLC's articles.)
+1 delivers to the [Secretary of State] for filing a statement of cancellation.
+2 (d) Subject to subsection (b), if a record that has delivered by the limited liability company to the [Secretary of State] for filing and become effective under this [act] is inconsistent 3 4 with a provision of the operating agreement: 5 (1) the operating agreement prevails as to members, dissociated members, 6 transferees and managers; and 7 (2) the record prevails as to other persons to the extent they reasonably rely 8 to their detriment on the record.
+9 Reporters' Notes 10 Issues to be considered: whether subsection (a) should state that the organizers are to act on behalf of the "initial member or members"; whether subsection (d) should take into 11 12 account that provisions of the certificate could be evidence of the contents of the operating agreement; whether subsection (c)'s provision for a statement of cancellation should provide a 13 14 fallback rule, in case the person that signed the certificate of incorporation is incapacitated and 15 therefore unable to sign a statement of cancellation 16 17 Subsection (a)(3) - This provision does not reflect a default rule.
+That is, a person seeking to form a limited liability company must make an affirmative choice between member-18 management and manager-management.
+The certificate will be rejected as non-conforming 19 unless they specify the choice.
+The Drafting Committee has determined that this approach is 20 21 appropriate, even though many LLC statutes (including ULLCA) typically default to membermanagement.
+At its February, 2005 meeting, the Committee again addressed this issue and re-22 23 affirmed its earlier decision.
+24 25 Subsection (b)(1) - This provision was new in the February, 2005, added by the reporters because a person searching the public records for statements of authority might not also search 26 27 the certificate.
+(The Drafting Committee has previously decided that statements of authority 28 should not be deemed part of an LLC's certificate.)
+At the February, 2005 meeting, the 29 Committee considered this section and no one questioned this subsection.
+30 follows one of the alternatives stated in the Reporters' Notes to the February, 2005 draft, further reporters' recommendation to substitute a more streamlined provision.
+The new language revised to reflect the Committee's current thinking about the effect of the operating agreement on the rights of managers, transferees, and dissociated members.